Class: SC.Binding

 How to Manually Activate a Binding

 All of the examples above show you how to configure a custom binding, but the result of these customizations will be a binding template, not a fully active binding.
 The binding will actually become active only when you instantiate the object the binding belongs to.
 It is useful however, to understand what actually happens when the binding is activated.
+(Of course you should always use the highest-level APIs available, even if you understand how it works underneath; unless you have specific needs, you should rely on the convenience fooBinding format.)

 For a binding to function it must have at least a "from" property and a "to" property.
 The from property path points to the object/key that you want to bind from while the to path points to the object/key you want to bind to.